yamare1/musiccurator/README.md

-# spotifyproject
+# Music Curator
 Yonathan, Jayden, Varun.
-The user inputs the artist name or song, which will get the lyrics to the song.
+The user inputs the artist's name and one of their songs and an API will get the lyrics to the song.
-The shazam will get the lyrics to the artist.
+Additionally, the Shazam API will get data about both the song and artist.